 They got their skates from the rental center, then laced up.
-Nick noticed that Mary’s laces were too loose and tightened them for her.
-She smiled warmly at his innocent gesture.
-Nick wondered how long it had been since a man did anything for her that didn’t involve his penis.
-He struggled to shake this thought.
+Jack noticed that Mary’s laces were too loose and tightened them for her.
+She seemed genuinely touched.
+Jack wondered how long had it been since a man did anything for her that didn’t involve his penis.

 “Thanks,” she said.

 “Ready?”
-Nick asked.
-She nodded in an unsure manner, then froze in horror upon her first step, clutching onto Nick’s arm for dear life.
+Jack asked.
+She nodded in an unsure manner, then froze in horror upon her first step, clutching onto Jack’s arm for dear life.

 “I’m fine,” Mary said.
 “Just a bit nervous, that’s all.”

-Fat, dirty perverts was probably a piece of cake compared to ice-skating.
+Then again, fat, dirty perverts were probably a piece of cake compared to ice-skating.

 She continued to use his arm for support as they headed out to the ice as Nat King Cole belted out “O Come all Ye Faithful.”
-The rink was filed with mostly white suburban families and couples, making Mary the minority, despite the paradox of being smack dab in the heart of a city that was almost 90% black.
+The rink was filed with mostly white suburbanites, making Mary the minority, despite the paradox of being smack dab in the heart of a city that was almost 80% black.